-Term For a period of five years with effect from January 08, 2020 or till the date of his superannuation or until further orders, which ever is earlier in terms of the Companies Act.
+Term For a period of five years with effect from June 01, 2015 or till the date of his superannuation, whichever is earlier and in accordance with the provisions of the Companies Act as amended from time to time.
 The appointment may, however, be terminated even during the period by either side on three months' notice or on payment of three months' salary in lieu thereof.
 After the expiry of the first year, his performance would be reviewed to enable the Government to take a view regarding continuance or otherwise for the balance period of tenure.
-Pay A basic pay of ₹191,380 per month in the revised pay scale of ₹180,000- ₹340,000 from the date of his assumption of office, i.e. January 08, 2020 Headquarters His headquarters will be in Mumbai, where the registered office of our Company is located.
-He would be liable to serve in any part of the country at the discretion of our Company.

-Dearness Allowance He would be paid dearness allowance in accordance with the new IDA scheme as provided in DPE's office memorandum dated August 03, 2017.
-House Rent Allowance He will be entitled to house rent allowances as per rates indicated in DPE's office memorandum dated November 26, 2008 and January 07, 2013.
-Annual Increment He will be eligible to draw his annual increment at the rate of 3% of basic pay on the anniversary date of his appointment in the scale and further increments on the same date in subsequent years until the maximum of pay scale is reached.
+Pay A basic pay of ₹75,000 per month in the revised pay scale of ₹75,000 - ₹100,000 from the date of his assumption of office, i.e. June 01, 2015 Headquarters His headquarters will be in Mumbai, where the registered office of our Company is located.
+He would be liable to serve in any part of the country at the discretion of our Company Dearness Allowance He would be paid dearness allowance in accordance with the new IDA scheme as provided in DPE's office memorandum dated November 26, 2008 and April 02, 2009 House Rent Allowance He will be entitled to house rent allowances as per rates indicated in DPE's office memorandum dated November 26, 2008 and January 07, 2013 Annual Increment He will be eligible to draw his annual increment at the rate of 3% of basic pay on the anniversary date of his appointment in the scale and further increments on the same date in subsequent years until the maximum of pay scale is reached.
 After reaching the maximum of the scale, one stagnation increment equal to the rate of last increment drawn will be granted on completion of every two years period from the date he reached the maximum of his pay scale provided his performance rating stands at of 'Good' or above.
-He will be granted a maximum of three such stagnation increments.
-Conveyance He will be entitled to the facility of staff car as per the instructions contained under DPE's office memorandum January 21, 2013 except and November 04, 2013.
-The recovery for private use/non-duty runs of staff car (AC/Non-AC) would be ₹2,000 per month.
-Performance Related Payment memorandum dated August 03, 2017.
-Other benefits and T I I I I I I I I I I I I I I I I I I I perquisites/superannuation ceiling of 35% of his basic pay as per DPE's office memorandum dated August 03, 2017, August 04, 2017 and September 07, 2017.
-He will be eligible for superannuation benefits based on approved schemes as per DPE's office memorandum dated August 03, 2017 Leave He will remain subject to the leave rules of our Company Restriction on joining He shall not accept any appointment or post, whether advisory or private commercial administrative, in any firm or company whether Indian or foreign, with which 6 after our Company has or had business relations, within one year from the date of retirement / resignation his retirement/ resignation, without prior approval of the Government Conduct, discipline and The conduct, discipline and appeal rules framed by our Company in respect of appeal rules their non-workmen category of staff would also mutatis mutandis apply to him with the modification that the disciplinary authority in his case would be the President of India The accommendation assumes the right mat to account his matical in its The government also reserves the right not to accept his resignation if the circumstances so warrant, i.e. the disciplinary proceedings are pending or a decision has been taken by the competent authority to issue a charge sheet to him
+He will be granted a maximum of three such stagnation increments Conveyance He will be entitled to the facility of staff car for private use

+Performance Related He will be eligible for approved performance related payment as per office Payment memorandum dated November 26, 2008, February 09, 2009 and April 02, 2009 Other benefits and He will be eligible for superannuation benefits based on approved schemes as perquisites/superannuation per DPE's office memorandum dated November 26, 2008 and April 02, 2009 and DDP's letter No. 8(112)/2012/D(Coord/DDP) dated November 11, 2013 Leave He will remain subject to the leave rules of our Company Restriction on joining He shall not accept any appointment or post, whether advisory or private commercial administrative, in any firm or company whether Indian or foreign, with which undertakings after our Company has or had business relations, within one year from the date retirement / resignation his retirement/resignation, without prior approval of the Government Conduct, discipline and The conduct, discipline and appeal rules framed by our Company in response appeal rules their non-workmen category of staff would also mutatis mutandis apply to him with the modification that the disciplinary authority in his case would be the President of India The government also reserves the right not to accept his resignation if the circumstances so warrant, i.e. the disciplinary proceedings are pending or a decision has been taken by the competent authority to issue a charge sheet to him